Image optimization cost: self-hosted vs CDN (2026)

 Self-hosted cost model

 Compute cost.
 Image transcoding is CPU-intensive but bounded.
 JPEG to WebP conversion at quality 75 takes approximately 10-50 ms per image on a modern server core, depending on image dimensions.
-AVIF encoding at speed 6 and quality 25 takes 50-200 ms. The proactive multi-format pipeline decodes the source image once and runs the encoders, so the total per-image compute is roughly 100-300 ms. A single core can process 200-600 unique images per minute.
-Since each image is only processed once per format variant (deduplication via cache existence checks), a 4-core VM handles steady-state traffic of thousands of unique images per hour.
+AVIF encoding at speed 6 and quality 60 (the shipped avif_quality default) takes 50-200 ms. The proactive multi-format pipeline decodes the source image once and runs the encoders, so the total per-image compute is roughly 100-300 ms. A single core can process 200-600 unique images per minute.
+Since each image is only processed once per format variant (deduplication via cache existence checks), a 4-core VM handles steady-state traffic of thousands of unique images per hour — see measured optimization results for real-world numbers.

 Storage cost.
-Each image produces up to 3 cached variants (WebP, AVIF, optimized original).
+Each image produces up to 3 cached variants (WebP, AVIF, optimized original — see AVIF vs WebP for when each format wins), and where you serve more than one size, the mobile and desktop renditions come from viewport-aware image sizing rather than separate billed transformations.
 An image that is 200 KB as JPEG becomes approximately 110 KB as WebP, 64 KB as AVIF, and 170 KB as optimized JPEG.
 Total storage per source image: roughly 344 KB of variants, or 1.7x the original size.
 For a catalog of 10,000 images averaging 200 KB, the total cache footprint is approximately 3.4 GB.
-The Cyclone cache is configurable with a cache_size_bytes limit (default 1 GB, production deployments typically use 1-10 GB) and evicts least-recently-used entries when full.
+The Cyclone cache pairs a disk tier (cache_size_bytes, default 1 GB, production deployments typically use 1-10 GB) with a small in-memory tier for hot variants, and evicts least-recently-used entries when full.

 Break-even analysis